sadmxn/Elevator-Control-System/README.md

 ENSC 252 Final Project at SFU: Simple Elevator Control System on a DE-10 Standard Altera FPGA

 Contributors on this project:

 1) Kenny Nguyen
 2) Rodrigo Villalon
 3) Sheikh Mohammad Sadman Sakib

+*The purpose of this repository is purely to showcase the project*

+*All rights reserved* ©Sadman, 2025